OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 :-------------------------------------:|:------------------------------------------------:|
 ![](Sales_by_month_year.png)           |   ![](Time_slot.png)

-The sales shows an up and downward movement it means that the sales wasn't stable throughtout.
+The sales shows an up and downward movement it means that the sales wasn't stable throughtout the year.
 But the month of July has the highest sales of $72,600.
 The peak hour is between 12 - 3pm.